Teaching Letter and Letter Sounds

 Here are some alphabet activities from the Sharing Center:

 After using the Soundfinder Search Tool to locate pictures with target sounds, custom materials can be created.
 Picture cards are great to start with looking at the beginning letter sound.
 The teacher may create a chart with pre-printed pictures of "D" words.
-Then later in the week, students can sort which words start with the letter of the week (examples and non examples).
-Then by the end of the week, students may be able to sort picture cards into where they hear the sound: the beginning, middle or end.
+Later students can sort which words start with the letter of the day (examples and non examples).
+Students may be able to sort picture cards into where they hear the sound: the beginning, middle or end.